-MEASURE PROJECT TYPE MEASURE Ι Average number of minutes teachers spend on each tasting lesson. Ι Percentage of teachers completing at least 50% of all 5 lessons. Ι Percentage of students that try most or all the foods offered during a tasting N T lesson.
-Nutrition Education Ι Percentage of teachers that conducted Cooking in the Classroom activities with students. Р Percentage of students eating healthier foods, drinking more water, and/or bringing healthier food items to school because of the lessons. Ι Number of take-home sheets distributed to all elementary schools in district. Р Numbers of classrooms reporting that over 75% of students are completing the take-home activities with their parent/guardian. Ι Number of widgets with nutrition education messages created and shared on Meals Plus web page. Р Number of unique users that have visited Meals Plus. Р Number of page views per month on Meals Plus. Р Number of people reached through posts on LCPS Health & Nutrition Facebook page. Ι Number of promotional signs posted in cafeterias.
-Cafeteria Ι Number of different bulletin boards created and displayed in the lunchroom Environment cafeteria. Ι Number of Smarter Lunchroom, Salad Bars to Schools, or Farm to School techniques implemented.
+MEASURE PROJECT TYPE MEASURE Nutrition Education Ι Average number of minutes teachers spend on each tasting lesson. Ι Percentage of teachers completing at least 50% of all 5 lessons. Ι Percentage of students that try most or all the foods offered during a tasting lesson. Ι Percentage of teachers that conducted Cooking in the Classroom activities with students. Р Percentage of students eating healthier foods, drinking more water, and/or bringing healthier food items to school because of the lessons. Ι Number of take-home sheets distributed to all elementary schools in district.

-Ι Number of kitchen tours piloted for pre-K/kindergarten students at 1 - D elementary schools. - Р Number of students participating in contests and/or food fairs. Р Number of stickers given out for eating from salad bar (a.k.a. the number of - students eating salad bar). - Ι Percentage of foodservice staff participating in wellness challenges. Р Number of foodservice employees who attend employee in-service sessions. - Ι Number of students receiving school gardening edible education.
-School Ι Number of gardens installed in addition to compost pins and specialty beds Environment (pollination, herbs, etc.) at schools. Ι Number of hydroponic gardens installed in classrooms. Ι Number of new active party kits implemented.
-Physical Ι Number of classrooms that use the kit 3+ times per year.
-Activity Ι Percentage of classes that have all students participating in active party. Р Percentage of students requesting to have an exercise reward instead of food based on teacher response in survey.
-Youth-Driven Ι Percentage of schools in district participating in the writing contest and total number of entries. - Ι Number of students reached and/or number of projects implemented by secondary school students. Ι Number of elementary schools ICAN's Salad Bar Promotion Toolkit is Community/ implemented at and number of participating students.
+Р Numbers of classrooms reporting that over 75% of students are completing the take-home activities with their parent/guardian. completing the take-nome activities with their parent/guardian.
+Cafeteria Ι Number of widgets with nutrition education messages created and Environment 1 shared on Meals Plus web page.
+Environment Р Number of unique users that have visited Meals Plus.
+P Number of page views per month on Meals Plus.
+P Number of people reached through posts on LCPS Health & 1 Nutrition Facebook page. Ι Number of promotional signs posted in cafeterias.
+I Number of different bulletin boards created and displayed in the 1 lunchroom cafeteria. Ι Number of Smarter Lunchroom, Salad Bars to Schools, or Farm to 1 School techniques implemented. Ι Number of kitchen tours piloted for pre-K/kindergarten students 1 at elementary schools. Р Number of students participating in contests and/or food fairs. Г Number of students participating in contests and/or food fails. Р Number of stickers given out for eating from salad bar (a.k.a. the 1 number of students eating salad bar). Ι Percentage of foodservice staff participating in wellness 1 challenges. Р Number of foodservice employees who attend employee in- 1 service sessions. Ι Number of students receiving school gardening edible education.
+School 1 Number of students receiving school gardening curble education.
+Environment Ι Number of gardens installed in addition to compost pins and Environment 1 specialty beds (pollination, herbs, etc.) at schools. Ι Number of hydroponic gardens installed in classrooms.
+1 rumber of nyaropointe gardens instanted in elussrooms.
+I Number of new active party kits implemented.
+Physical Activity Ι Number of classrooms that use the kit 3+ times per year. Ι Percentage of classes that have all students participating in active party. Р Percentage of students requesting to have an exercise reward instead of food based on teacher response in survey.
+I Percentage of schools in district participating in the writing Youth-Driven contest and total number of entries. party.
+Percentage of students requesting to have an exercise reward

+Ι Number of students reached and/or number of projects implemented by secondary school students. Ι Number of elementary schools ICAN's Salad Bar Promotion Community/ Toolkit is implemented at and number of participating students.
 Collaboration Ι Number of booths held throughout the school year and number of participants.